Bralette

 A bralette is a lightweight bra without an underwire, designed primarily for comfort.
 Bralettes are also sometimes worn as outerwear top, and are also designed as undershirts for girls developing breasts.
+The size of the bralette also differs from that of a bra: Instead of band width and cup size, normal clothing sizes are commonly used (S-XL or even larger).

 Popularity

 In the 2010s and early 2020s, bralettes and soft bras started gaining in popularity, at the expense of underwired and padded bras.
-Some brands such as Victoria's Secret failed to follow this trend and adjust; as a result of which their sales decreased significantly.
+Some brands such as Victoria's Secret failed to follow this trend and adjust, as a result of which their sales decreased significantly.
 In 2017, the sales of cleavage-enhancing bras fell by 45% while, at Marks & Spencer, sales of wireless bras grew by 40%.
 Some have attributed the rising popularity of bralettes to a new focus on the "athletic body, health and wellbeing", more than "about the male gaze," while others suggest a connection to the #MeToo movement.

 Bralettes also became popular during the COVID-19 lockdowns due to a focus on comfort while remote working.